Bylaws & Policies

 - Special Meetings.Special meetings may be called by a majority vote of the Board at a regular meeting, or by written request of any ten percent of the membership submitted to the Board.
 The Board will establish the time, date, and location of said meeting.

 - Parliamentary Authority.The Board of Trustees may adopt such procedures and directives as are necessary to implement these Bylaws, and to govern the day-to-day affairs of the church.

 ARTICLE VII.
 BOARD OF TRUSTEES AND OFFICERS

-A Treasurer shall be chosen by the Board from the membership of the church, including Trustees, based upon qualifications, and shall serve ex-officio and non voting to the Board, if he/she is not a Trustee.
+A Treasurer shall be chosen by the Board from the membership of the church, including Trustees, based upon qualifications, and shall serve ex-officio and non-voting to the Board, if they are not a Trustee.